 This function clears the PPosition and PSize flags and sets the USPosition and USSize flags in the hints structure, and then stores the hints for the window using XSetWMNormalHints and returns True.
 If NULL is passed for the hints structure, then the current hints are read back from the window using XGetWMNormalHints and are used instead, and True is returned; otherwise False is returned.

-6. Cursor Utility Functions
+Cursor Utility Functions

-To use the functions defined in this section, you should include the header file <X11/Xmu/CurUtil.h>.
+To use the functions defined in this section, you should include the header file <X11/ Xmu/CurUtil.h> and link against the libXmu or libXmuu library.

-'''

-int XmuCursorNameToIndex(name)
+int XmuCursorNameToIndex(name);

-char name;

-'''

 name specifies the name of the cursor